watheia/blowdryer-diffplug/README.md

 ### Changed
 - Better short names for `license=confidential`
 - `javadoc-markdown.gradle` now requires that `id 'org.jdrupes.mdoclet' version '1.0.9'` (or later) is on the classpath
+- Migrate from `com.diffplug.gradle.x` to `com.diffplug.x` for goomph

 ## [3.1.0] - 2020-01-12
 ### Added